-Who are the members of the Eni Board of Directors?
+Who are the members of the Eni's Board of Directors?

 The Shareholders’ Meeting of 13 April 2017 appointed the following Directors:

-Emma Marcegaglia; Claudio Descalzi; Andrea Gemma, independent Director; Pietro A. Guindani, independent Director, Karina Litvack, independent Director, Alessandro Lorenzi, independent Director; Diva Moriani independent Director; Fabrizio Pagani, non-executive Director and Domenico Livio Trombone, independent Director.
+Emma Marcegaglia, Claudio Descalzi, Andrea Gemma, Pietro A. Guindani, Karina Litvack, Alessandro Lorenzi, Diva Moriani, Fabrizio Pagani and Domenico Livio Trombone.

-The Directors Guindani, Litvack and Lorenzi were appointed from the slate submitted by Italian and foreign Institutional Investors; the Directors Marcegaglia, Descalzi, Gemma, Moriani, Pagani and Trombone were appointed from the slate submitted by Italian Ministry of Economy and Finance.
+Directors Guindani, Litvack and Lorenzi were appointed from the slate submitted by Italian and foreign Institutional Investors; Directors Marcegaglia, Descalzi, Gemma, Moriani, Pagani and Trombone were appointed from the slate submitted by the Italian Ministry of economy and finance.

-The same Shareholders’ Meeting appointed Emma Marcegaglia as Chairman of the Board and, on 13 April 2017 the Board appointed Claudio Descalzi as Chief Executive Officer and General Director of the Company.
+The same Shareholders’ Meeting appointed Emma Marcegaglia as Chairman of the Board and, on 13 April 2017 the Board of Directors appointed Claudio Descalzi as Chief Executive Officer and General Director of the Company.

 What is the meaning of Independent Director?